-The customer specializes in the production of lightweight commercial vehicles.
-They wanted to enhance their products with an advanced driver assistance system (ADAS).
-The solution will analyze data captured by 15 vehicle cameras to avoid collision and monitor weather conditions.
+The client specializes in the production of lightweight commercial vehicles.
+They wanted to enhance their product offering with an advanced driver assistance system (ADAS).

 Softeq researched the CPU modules available on the market.

 First, we were looking for a system on a module (SoM) device, which would serve as a basis for our system.
 The device had to meet the following requirements:

 We evaluated 10+ CPUs from different vendors.
 The results showed that there wasn’t an SoM solution on the market that could handle more than four Full HD cameras in real time, including post-processing, so we decided to build one from scratch.